 Example cellular high-end speed: 940 Mbps up & 880 Mbps down

 Fiber optic cable service is the fastest business internet service option available.

-As its name implies, information is transmitted optically, in the form of light waves.
-Signals literally travel at close to the speed of light.
+As its name implies, information is transmitted optically through light waves.
+Signals travel at close to the speed of light.
 Fiber optic cable is capable of delivering speeds of up to 100 Gbps.
 That’s one hundred billion bits per second.

-Fiber optic service is offered in asymmetric and symmetric flavors.
-The latter means that the upload and download speeds are the same.
+Fiber optic service is mainly symmetrical — that the upload and download speeds are the same.